hcgaron/hansgaron-blog/content/articles/microservices/adding_an_ingress/index.md

 What we just did, if skaffold's bug is fixes soon, was split our skaffold yaml into different profiles (for each environment) and different modules.
 We have a `common` module for pieces that will apply to all environments.

-Unfortunately, due to the bug in skaffold right now, raw manifests aren't getting deployed, so we can't really make use of this setup yet.
-So, we are still deploying from our main `skaffold/skaffold.yaml`, but we will move forward with this setup when the skaffold bug is fixed.
+Unfortunately, ~~due to the bug in skaffold right now~~ due to my misunderstanding of how Skaffold modules work -- and an undocumented behavior, raw manifests aren't getting deployed, so we can't really make use of this setup yet.
+So, we are still deploying from our main `skaffold/skaffold.yaml`, but we will move forward with this setup ~~when the skaffold bug is fixed~~ in the next article.

 ## New skaffold dev command